Published May 14, 2020

 The scammer typically requests that the recipient make a purchase of some sort, whether buying gift cards, paying an invoice or some other plausible purchase on their behalf.
 They may also offer you a job, which typically requires you to give them your bank information.

 This is a type of business email compromise scam.
 The FBI has more information about business email compromise scams on their website.

 While these fraudulent emails can be convincing, there are often indicators that they are not legitimate..

 Like other phishing attempts,to convince the victim to act quickly, without thinking critically.
-In this case, additional pressure on the recipient to act is applied by impersonating a supervisor or high-level employee.
+In this case, additional pressure on the recipient to act is applied by impersonating someone with whom the victim works, such as a supervisor or a teacher.

 If you received a similar email, do not reply.
 Instead, report it to UB's Information Security Office.
 You canon the UBIT website.